elmtree-askmo/cloudcannon-app/content/learn/nursing/describe-the-structure-and-function-of-lacteals-in-the-lymphatic-system.md

 score: -1.0
 related_article1:
     id: 168821
+    title: >-
-    title: What is the role of the smooth endoplasmic reticulum in the reassembly of lipids?
+        What is the role of the smooth endoplasmic reticulum in the reassembly of lipids?
     subject: Nursing
     url: /learn/nursing/questions/what-is-the-role-of-the-smooth-endoplasmic-reticulum-in-the-reassembly-of-lipids
 related_article2:
-    id: 168823
+    id: 168822
+    title: >-
-    title: Explain the mechanism of exocytosis in the transport of chylomicrons.
+        How does the Golgi apparatus function in the packaging of lipids into chylomicrons?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-mechanism-of-exocytosis-in-the-transport-of-chylomicrons
+    url: /learn/nursing/questions/how-does-the-golgi-apparatus-function-in-the-packaging-of-lipids-into-chylomicrons
 related_article3:
-    id: 168821
+    id: 168816
-    title: What is the role of the smooth endoplasmic reticulum in the reassembly of lipids?
+    title: >-
+        How do bile salts enhance the solubility of lipids during micelle formation?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-smooth-endoplasmic-reticulum-in-the-reassembly-of-lipids
+    url: /learn/nursing/questions/how-do-bile-salts-enhance-the-solubility-of-lipids-during-micelle-formation
 related_article4:
-    id: 168812
+    id: 168817
-    title: How does bile contribute to the emulsification of lipids?
+    title: >-
+        What is the role of epithelial cells in the absorption of lipids?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-bile-contribute-to-the-emulsification-of-lipids
+    url: /learn/nursing/questions/what-is-the-role-of-epithelial-cells-in-the-absorption-of-lipids
 related_article5:
-    id: 168820
+    id: 168811
-    title: How does the lymphatic system function in lipid transport compared to the circulatory system?
+    title: >-
+        What is the role of bile in the digestion process?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-lymphatic-system-function-in-lipid-transport-compared-to-the-circulatory-system
+    url: /learn/nursing/questions/what-is-the-role-of-bile-in-the-digestion-process
 ---

 &nbsp;